 Not a common flogger, was that one.
 Chunsina had spent many an hour crafting it to get the balance, length and weight just right for Ulahngsue’s Gift.
 She had made the fringes of heavy cowhide, carefully bevelled to not cut her lover’s skin, and the handle, though short, was inlaid with tiny river pebbles.

 The heavy but flat slap of its wide tails incandesced Ulahngsue shoulders, but slowly.
 As slowly as a smoldering fire builds up intensity.
 The tails would caress the small of her back, and make her spine all atingle yet, like playful pups, they could also nip the peachy cheeks of her buttocks.
 It was all in the power of Chunsina’s loving execution.

-In truth, she was as graceful as a skilled swordsman at practice.
-Even when not at play, even as she came back from the forest, a young doe hefted across her shoulders, for Ulahngsue, the sight of her lady made her more heady than goblets of the fermented juice of mulberries.
+Even when not at play, even as she came back from the forest, a young doe hefted across her shoulders, for Ulahngsue, the sight of her lady made her headier than goblets of the fermented juice of mulberries.